Permafrost/Tundra/README.md

 // parses XML and flat file content (specified as a string, byte array, or
 // input stream) into an IData document tundra.content:parse($content, $encoding, $schema);

+// Receives arbitrary (XML or flat file) content and then rejects it by always returning an
+// error to the client.
+//
+// This service is intended to be invoked by clients via HTTP or FTP. tundra.content:reject();

 // Retrieves arbitrary content (XML, flat files, binary) from the given $source URI, and calls the
 // given content processing service to process it.